 We have expanded upon this phrase to be more descriptive in the revised manuscript (P. XX, Lines XX-XX):

-10-year average exposure results were attenuated versions of the 1- and 5-year results.
+10-year average exposure results were attenuated versions of the 1- and 5-year results, as associations tended further to the null.

 7) Results overall: eFigure 2 is not mentioned.